nickyhajal/world-domination-summit/_content/schedule.md

 <a name="speakers"></a>

-### Featured Speakers
+### Featured Speakers (2013)
-Among other surprises our 2013 lineup included a guest appearance from Superman
+Among other surprises, our 2013 lineup included a guest appearance from Superman.

 <div class="speaker_list" data-speaker-type="featured"></div>

 <div class="line-canvas"></div>

 ### Returning Speakers
-These featured speakers from previous years will return to lead workshops
+These featured speakers from previous years will return to lead workshops.

 <div class="speaker_list" data-speaker-type="returning"></div>